JakeHandsome/AdventOfCode/README.md

    1. You can also create an environment variable called `AOC_SESSION` with the session token and the input will be automatically downloaded
 1. run `cargo run -p day##`
    - ex cargo run -p day1

+Create a new day solution with `cargo generate --path ../template`